IanoNjuguna/C4Dummies/README.md

     The original "K&R" C book was the informal language spec (Co-authored by B.Kernighan).
 A C compiler has been part of the UNIX OS since.

 In the early, 1980s, Bjarne Stoustroup used C as the basis of the Object Oriented C++ programming language.
-C++ is quite similar to C and it's easier to learn it when you know C. C++ is not a mere extension or add-on to C
+C++ is quite similar to C and it's easier to learn it when you know C. C++ is not a mere extension or add-on to C.
 The D programming language(early 2000s) is visually similar to C.

 ## Reasons to learn the C Language